How to Easily Find & Analyze Competitor Keywords

 3.1 Identify Your Competitors

-• Size of Target: Determine whether you have the resources to compete with the biggest players in your niche or if you should target smaller, more accessible competitors.
+• Size of the target: Decide whether you want to compete with the biggest players in your niche or focus on smaller competitors that are easier to challenge.

 To identify the key players in your niche, a simple Google search can help.
 The top competitors will typically dominate both organic and paid search results.